ignromanov/crypto-cash-contracts/README.md

 # CryptoCash Smart Contracts

 This repository contains the smart contracts for the CryptoCash project, a token-based system that allows users to generate and redeem secret codes for acquiring tokens.
-These contracts are deployed on the Polygon blockchain.
+These contracts are deployed on the Polygon Mumbai blockchain.

 [Web Application Repository](https://github.com/ignromanov/crypto-cash-webapp)